Roccbox vs Ooni Koda vs Ardore – Finding The Best Pizza Oven

 Ardore: $700 ($590-$60 discount+$170 shipping)

-Now, when we take into the fact that all three models can cook great pizza – the Ooni just becomes the obvious choice.
+Now, when we take into the fact that all three models can cook great pizza – the Ooni looks an obvious choice because of the price tag.
 It’s 43% of the price of the other models, and still works great!
-Not to mention the amazing looks and 3 year warranty.

 The first conclusion we can draw is: